Interpretive Planning for Historic Farms and Agricultural Sites

 * Give you specific details of what should be in an Interpretive Master Plan for a Historic

 * Give you a skill level in reviewing draft interpretive master plans.

 total interpretive site (farmhouse, agricultural fields, orchards, out-

 Your final project for this course will be:

 Develop an interpretive master plan working draft for your historic farm or agricultural site/facility.

-Interpretive Master Planning - wrote the first Interpretive Planning Text book).
+Interpretive Master Planning -

 advanced interpretive courses including interpretive planning units.)